-Our vehicles business is launching new AAA license based Monster Treads, and our Fat Brain Toys business has a plethora of new toys, games and a VERY special new range that will be revealed to the world in June at ASTRA.
+Our vehicles business is launching new AAA license based Monster Treads, and our Fat Brain Toys business has a plethora of new toys, games and a VERY special new range that will be revealed to the world at ASTRA.
 I’ll have to stop there, or this interview might get too long!
 Suffice to say we’re right in the middle of 2023 development, planning one of our strongest ranges of products and marketing ever… That’s definitely keeping me busy and excited.

 And away from the product, what else is keeping you busy?